 This course shows you how to move beyond straight line code and write programs that require complex decisions.
 These might occur within a business workflow or a complex scientific computation.
 You will write conditional, try-except, for-loop, and while-loop statements, as well as use them to design functions.
-You will also explore recursion, including how to design, divide, and conquer algorithms.

 WHAT YOU'LL LEARN

 Design and implement divide and conquer algorithms

 Walker White is a senior lecturer and Stephen H. Weiss Provost’s Teaching Fellow in the computer science department.
 He has designed the introductory computer science courses which serve as an inspiration for this course.